ensarbaylar/video-overlay-ads/readme.txt

 That\'s it.
 Your videos will be overlaid with the code snipped you just added.

 == Frequently Asked Questions ==
+1- What is Video Overlay Ads used for?
+Video Overlay Ads is a Wordpress plugin to show an overlaid content over videos.
+This overlay can contain HTML rich content so basically you can display anything before videos are played.
-1- Does it only support Youtube video embeds?
+2- Does it only support Youtube video embeds?
 Yes, for now its working only on Youtube videos, stay tuned for other video channels.

+== Screenshots ==
+1. Display an Html overlay on top of your videos.
+2. You can configure and add any html code on your videos.

+== Changelog ==
+Version 1.0

+ * First public release